 Do you remember Chuying Agro-Pastoral Group Co Ltd - the Chinese company that paid bond investors with ham instead of interest payments last year?
 The Shenzhen-listed company is set to become the second company in China to be delisted because its shares remain below face value for 20 consecutive trading days.

-The company's shares lost 4.7 per cent on Monday to close at 0.81 yuan per . . .
+The company's shares lost 4.7 per cent on Monday to close at 0.81 yuan per share, trading below the face value of 1 yuan per . . .

 - Original and in-depth reporting on China's economy and financial markets